Waist to height ratio WHtR

 Main Content

 A tape measure, a flat surface, and a pencil are needed.
 Stand with your feet without shoes flat on the floor with your heels against the corner where the wall and floor meet.
 Ensure your head, shoulders, and buttocks touch the wall.
 Look straight ahead parallel to the floor.
 Have someone place a book or a ruler over your head and lightly mark the wall with a pencil.
 Then measure the distance between the marked point and the floor.
-Now calculate waist circumference (cm)/height (cm) and check the results against the categories provided below.
+Record the value.

 Select gender